Black hole - neutron star mergers: The first mass gap and kilonovae: Mass ratio of BH-NS systems

 \section{Mass ratio of BH-NS systems}

-In Figure~\ref{fig.q} we show the mass ratio distribution (mass of a NS to a BH: $q=M_{NS}/M_{BH}$) for models with rapid SN engine (M230, M233) and models with delayed SN engine (M280, M283).
-This figure includes population of BH-NS mergers at redshifts $z<1$ and shows intrinsic mass ratio expressed by merger rate density in bins of $\Delta q=0.01$.
+In Figure~\ref{fig.q} we show the mass ratio distribution (mass of an NS to a BH: $q=M_{NS}/M_{BH}$) for models with a rapid supernova engine (M230 and M233) and models with delayed supernova engine (M280 and M283).
+This figure includes the population of BH-NS mergers at redshifts $z<1$ and shows the intrinsic mass ratio expressed by the merger rate density in bins of $\Delta q=0.01$.

 As seen immediately from Figure~\ref{fig.q}, the majority of BH-NS mergers have small mass ratios $q \sim 0.1-0.2$ independent of model assumptions.
-This comes from the fact that NSs have typical masses of $1-2\msun$ and the majority of BHs found in BH-NS mergers in our models have typical mass of $\sim 10\msun$ (see Figs.~\ref{hist_rapid} and ~\ref{hist_delayed}).
-Since the rapid SN engine does not populate the mass gap, necessarily when adopting this model we predict no mergers with mass ratio larger than $q \sim 0.4$.
-However, for models with delayed SN engine mass ratio distribution shows a secondary peak for $q \sim 0.5-0.8$.
-These are BH-NS mergers with both compact objects within the first mass gap as such systems must have $q \gtrsim 0.4$.
+This comes from the fact that NSs have typical masses of $1-2\msun$ and the majority of BHs found in BH-NS mergers in our models have a typical mass of $\sim 10\msun$ (see Figs.~\ref{hist_rapid} and ~\ref{hist_delayed}).
+Since the rapid supernova engine does not populate the mass gap, when adopting this model, we thus predict no mergers with a mass ratio larger than $q \sim 0.4$.
+However, for models with a delayed supernova engine, the mass ratio distribution shows a secondary peak for $q \sim 0.5-0.8$.
+These are BH-NS mergers with both compact objects within the FMG, as such systems must have $q \gtrsim 0.4$.